kaidez/kdz/README.md

         npm install -g

 ### How it works
-kdz uses a small set of commands and options to scaffold a basic web application based on the methods and tricks I like to use for web development.
+kdz uses a small set of commands and options to scaffold a basic web application based on the methods and tricks I commonly use for web development.
 It creates files & folders and also downloads specific files from this repo.

 ### Commands